mvolkmann/blog/src/ocaml.md

 OCaml has an interpreter, a compiler that compiles to bytecode, and a compiler that creates native executables.
+OCaml can also be compiled to assembly, C, JavaScript, and WebAssembly.

 The OCaml compilers are implemented in OCaml.
 They are fast compared to the compilers for Haskell and Rust.